reflectively/satoshi-symbol/README.md

 * 4.99 USD = 499sat = 4.99 bits
 * 9.99 USD = 999sat = 9.99 bits

-# Examples from other currencies and units
+# Historical examples from other currencies and units

 * 1€ = 100 ¢
 * $1 = 100 ¢
 * 1¥ = 100
 * 1

+//research history of denominations, especially with gold and silver

 # Existing Proposals